-Here the Lord allowed the listeners, including the chief priests and the Pharisees (Matthew 21:45), to judge what would happen to themselves.
-That was the fulfillment of Isaiah 5:3, “Now, inhabitants of Jerusalem and people of Judah, judge between me and my vineyard.”
+Here the Lord allowed the listeners, including the chief priests and the Pharisees (Mt 21:45), to judge what would happen to themselves.
+That was the fulfilment of Isaiah 5:3, “Now, inhabitants of Jerusalem and people of Judah, judge between me and my vineyard.”

 Jesus then shifted the metaphor of the vineyard to a building, the tenants to the builders, and the murdered son to a once rejected and later upgraded cornerstone.
 The focus of the allegory shifted from the unfaithful and murderous tenants to the Son of God, Jesus.

-Jesus quoted from Psalm 118:22–23 that the early church used later as a prophecy of Jesus’ resurrection.
+Jesus quoted from Psalms 118:22-23 that the early church used later as a prophecy of Jesus’ resurrection.
 The basis of this psalm is a stone that the builders of the Temple kept away from the site without knowing the chief architect’s plan.
-Later he used that as the chief cornerstone when he bonded together the two walls of the Temple.
+Later he used that as the chief cornerstone when he bonded the two walls of the Temple together.
 The Psalmist used this as a parable of David’s selection as the king, and Israel as the chosen nation out of all the nations in the world.
 Though the chief priests and the Sanhedrin who were the builders of the Temple rejected Jesus, he became the cornerstone of the new Temple, the church.
-God, the chief architect made Jesus as the corner stone uniting two walls: the Jews and the Gentiles (Ephesians 2:19-22).
+God, the chief architect made Jesus as the cornerstone uniting two walls: the Jews and the Gentiles (Eph 2:19-22).

 Jesus gave the parable’s application here.
 He used the kingdom of heaven in the vineyard’s place.
-He told of those who rejected him and led him to crucifixion that God would take away the responsibility of the Kingdom from them because of their unfaithfulness to God and rejection of the Messiah.
-After his resurrection, Jesus entrusted his church to the 12 apostles and confirmed it with the Holy Spirit’s descend upon them on the Feast of Pentecost.
+He told of those who rejected him and led him to the crucifixion that God would take away the responsibility of the Kingdom from them because of their unfaithfulness to God and rejection of the Messiah.
+After his resurrection, Jesus entrusted his church to the 12 apostles and confirmed it with the Holy Spirit’s descent upon them on the day of Pentecost.

 It has reference to the imagery of Daniel 2:35 where Daniel interpreted the Babylonian King Nebuchadnezzar’s dream of a strange statue.
 Daniel said: “The iron, clay, bronze, silver, and gold all crumbled at once, fine as the chaff on the threshing floor in summer, and the wind blew them away without leaving a trace.
 But the stone that struck the statue became a great mountain and filled the whole earth.”
 The stone in the dream is Jesus, who would finally destroy all the pagan kingdoms and rule the whole earth.

 Stoning to death was the Jewish method of capital punishment.
-That involved throwing the culprit to a pit of stones face down and then stoned until the person died.
+That involved throwing the culprit into a pit of stones face down and then stoning until the person died.
 Thus, the stone becomes an agent of destruction for the evildoers.
 At last, Jesus will destroy those who reject him and reward the faithful tenants.
-Let us always remain faithful to God and present fruits of our lifetime labor at the last judgement.
+Let us always remain faithful to God and present fruits of our lifetime’s labour at the last judgement.